Semi-supervised segmentation of RNA 3D structures using density-based clustering

 Abstract

-In this work, we present RNA3DClust, an adaptation of the Mean Shift clustering algorithm to the RNA 3D structure partitioning problem.
-This approach allowed us to delimit compact and separate regions in RNA conformations, analogously to the seminal definition of domains in proteins.
-Benchmarking RNA3DClust required us to create a reference dataset of RNA 3D domain annotations and to devise a new scoring function for assessing the segmentation quality.
-Importantly, we show that the domain decompositions produced by RNA3DClust may be consistent with those based on RNA biological function and evolution.
+We present RNA3DClust, an application of the Mean Shift clustering algorithm to the RNA 3D structure partitioning problem.
+For this work, a dedicated post-clustering procedure was developed to address the peculiarities of delimiting 3D domains in RNA conformations.
+Tuning and benchmarking RNA3DClust required us to create reference datasets of RNA 3D domain annotations and to devise a new scoring function—the Chain Segment Distance (CSD)—for assessing segmentation quality.
+Importantly, we show that the domain decompositions produced by RNA3DClust are consistent with those based on RNA biological function and evolution.
 Finally, the emerging interest in long non-coding RNAs (lncRNAs) and their likeliness of containing folded regions has motivated us to generate an additional reference dataset of lncRNA predicted conformations.
-The resulting delineations of 3D domains by RNA3DClust illustrate the potential of our method for analyzing lncRNA structures.
+The resulting delineations of 3D domains by RNA3DClust illustrate the potential of our method for analyzing lncRNA 3D structures.
 Source code and datasets are freely available for download on the EvryRNA platform at: https://evryrna.ibisc.univ-evry.fr .

 Article activity feed